chandran-jr/ML/currency-detection/readme.md

 A simple currency detection app which recognizes all notes except 10 and 20 rupee notes.

 Due to lack of image dataset, i used teachable machine and trained a model manually.

+The model was then exported and integrated to my program.